 - Magic Pants: To some degree, it seems that his pants fall less than his shirt, to the point where he is capable of fighting with his pants on, but unable to keep a shirt on.

-- Missed the Call: He was nominated as the top choice to succeed All Might, but the hero admittedly bumped into Midoriya first before he had a chance to meet him.
+- Missed the Call: It might be more accurate to say the call hung up on him.
+He was nominated as the top choice to succeed All Might, but the hero admittedly bumped into Midoriya first before he had a chance to meet him.

 - Mr. Fanservice: When a guy with a Heroic Build has a power that can't be used without causing a Full-Frontal Assault, you have this.